kaibrown/GIF-ish/README.md

-# GIF-ish  (ajax /giphy)
+# GIF-ish

-Using the GIPHY API to make a dynamic web page that populates with gifs of your choice.
+Using AJAX calls to the GIPHY API to make a dynamic web page that populates with gifs of your choice.

 want to see:
 cats? 🐱